Get the Recipe

-So as all of you highly educated and well-groomed Serious Eaters probably already know, the thing that we call a yam in the U.S. is not in fact a yam.
-A true yam is a gigantic, starchy, sticky root from a large grass-like plant native to Africa.
+So, as all of you highly educated and well-groomed Serious Eaters probably already know, the thing that we call a yam in the US is not, in fact, a yam.
+A true yam is a gigantic, starchy, sticky root from a large, grasslike plant native to Africa.
 These days, they're mostly found in Africa, South America, and the Pacific Islands.
-Very rarely do they make their way to the U.S.
+Very rarely do they make their way to the US.

 The latter is the one we're interested in roasting today.

-Here's the deal: starch is made from sugar.
+Here's the deal: Starch is made from sugar.
 More precisely, starch is a polysaccharide, which means that it's a large molecule consisting of many smaller sugar molecules (in this case, glucose).
 The thing about sugar is, unless it's broken down to relatively simple forms, it doesn't taste sweet to us.
 Our tongue simply doesn't recognize it.

-It helps to imagine sugar molecules as a bunch of circus midgets (OK, "little people," if you will).
-When they're all standing in a row, it's easy for us to identify them as midgets.
+It helps to imagine sugar molecules as a bunch of cartoon kids.
+When they're all standing in a row, it's easy for us to identify them as individual kids.
 But stack them up on each other and throw a trench coat on 'em, and they're effectively hidden.